Tips for Co-authoring a Book

 Get on the same creative page

-Before you begin writing, make sure that you and your co-author both have the same creative vision for the novel.
-What will be the tone of your novel?
+Before you begin the writing process, make sure that you and your co-author both have the same creative vision for the novel.
+What will be the tone and writing style of your novel?
 Who is your target audience?

 Get your ideas on paper and decide on the trajectory of your novel by plotting out a beginning, middle, and ending for your novel.
 Create an outline.
 Map out your vision for each of the story acts so that you don’t waste any time figuring out what to write next.
 Creating a story bible together can also help with this task.